Like any language, Rust also supports if, if else, if else conditional decisive statements.

 enable value is displayed

-Invalid if statements that throw mismatched Types error expected bool, found integer
+Following is an Invalid if statements It contains an invalid conditional that throws mismatched Types error expected bool, found integer.

 fn main() {